radzsza/bt4br_final_project/README.md

 ## Game plot:

 You are a student messaged by your lab supervisor.
-He sends you already prepared data and asks you to plot it.
+He sends you already prepared data and asks you to plot it for him.
 But don't worry, he also sends you a tutorial on how to make good plots.
 Will your skills and tools be enough to create good quality data visualization?